Paralysis

 What are the complications of paralysis?

-Paralysis can lead to various complications that affect physical health, emotional well-being, and overall quality of life.
+Paralysis can lead to various complications that affect physical health, emotional well-being, and overall decline in quality of life.
 Recognizing these potential issues is crucial for effective management.

 Common complications